- What is Identity Theft

-Those who have been victims of this fraud scheme, or detect suspicious activity related to this scheme, should report this activity to their local U.S. Secret Service Electronic Crimes Task Force or field office.
+Those who have been victims of BEC fraud schemes, or detect suspicious activity related to these schemes, should report this activity to their local FBI field office and file an online report.
 Early reporting of such incidents leads to the potential recovery of compromised funds.

 We strive to do all that we can to protect our clients from bank fraud.
 IF you are aware of any possible instances of bank fraud committed by employees of the bank or customers, we hope that you would contact us and share any information so that we can take action.
 Please use our Contact Form or mail the information to the address noted in the "Mail Submissions" section below.
 If you prefer, the details can be sent anonymously through regular U.S. mail or through the online contact form by entering "NA" in any fields you do not wish to include with your submission.

 - Submission of fraudulent bids

 - Submission of fraudulent claims or invoices

 - Lost or stolen Business credit Card, call (866) 379-3622 within the U.S. or (812) 421-2963 outside the U.S.

 - Lost or stolen ATM/Debit Card, call (800) 528-2273.

 - Compromised bank account, contact Customer Service at (877) 273-2265.